-Mr. Cho has facilitated numerous strategic and capital markets transactions on behalf of many global and regional healthcare companies based in the United States and across the Asia Pacific.
+Mr. Cho has facilitated numerous strategic and capital markets transactions on behalf of many global and regional healthcare companies based in the U.S. and across the Asia-Pacific region.
 He has spoken at numerous healthcare conferences covering a variety of topics ranging from biopharma innovation to M&A/capital markets trends.
 Mr. Cho was previously with Comprehensive NeuroScience in strategy and operations, and Ernst & Young as an auditor focused on California-based healthcare companies.

-Mr. Cho was born in Korea and raised in California, and received his BS from the University of Southern California, MS from the University of Virginia, and MBA from the Wharton School of University of Pennsylvania.
+Mr. Cho was born in Korea and raised in California, and received his BS from the University of Southern California, MS from the University of Virginia, and MBA from the Wharton School of the University of Pennsylvania.

 Mark G. Hilderbrand

-Mr. Hilderbrand has been a Managing Director at Housatonic Partners since 2006 and has more than 16 years of experience in private equity.
-Prior to Housatonic, he was a General Partner at Onset Ventures and worked at Summit Partners, where he focused on recapitalizations and buyouts of high-growth technology and services businesses.
+Mr. Mark Hilderbrand has been a managing director at Housatonic Partners since 2006 and has more than 16 years of experience in private equity.
+Prior to Housatonic, he was a general partner at Onset Ventures and worked at Summit Partners, where he focused on recapitalizations and buyouts of high-growth technology and services businesses.
 Earlier in his career, he worked as a management consultant at Bain & Company.
 Mr. Hilderbrand holds a BS from Boston University, an MS from Stanford University, and an MBA from the Harvard Business School.
-He led the firm’s investment in Exponential Media and is a Director of Learner’s Digest International, LLC; Onrad, Inc; Onsite Heath, Inc; QMC International, LLC; WCCT Global, LLC; and the Harvard Business School Alumni Association of Northern California.
+He led the firm’s investment in exponential media and is a director of Learner’s Digest International, LLC; Onrad, Inc; Onsite Health, Inc; QMC International, LLC; WCCT; and the Harvard Business School Alumni Association of Northern California.

 Kenneth T. Kim